SriCharitaG/Medical_RAG_Assistant/Readme.md

 ## Retrieval-Augmented Generation (RAG) :
 - For this purpose I used Google's GenAI Pro model.
 - Initially I created a simple template to let the LLM know what I want as an output.
 Giving a somewhat detailed explanation is the key for the LLM to provide valid answers in return.
 The prompt template variable takes the input and the template as input parameters.
 - I then created an LLM chain that takes the LLM model and prompt template as input.
 Used SimpleSequentialChain to make sequential calls to the model.
+- To reduce possibility of model hallucination the LLM model is fed inputs a second time giving two responses.

 ## Running the application on Streamlit
 - Streamlit is an open-source Python framework used to create interactive apps.